Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Feature_Tutorials/03_Vitis_Export_To_Vivado/README.md

     ![image](./images/step3_2.png)

-3. After running the Tcl API to import the VMA, a BDC will be created and named as `vmaHier`
+3. After running the Tcl API to import the VMA, a hierarchy will be created and named as `vmaHier`

       ![image](./images/after_vma_import_2.png)